SFULibrary/islandora_datastream_crud/README.md

 ### Triggering derivative generation

+> Before running the command described in this section, `islandora_datastream_crud_generate_derivatives`, with either the `--dest_dsids` or `--skip_dsids` options, you should enable "Defer derivative generation during ingest" option in your site's Islandora > Configuration menu.
+Doing this will ensure that additional datastreams are not generated unintentionally.

 This module offers a command, `islandora_datastream_crud_generate_derivatives`, that will generate all the derivatives from the specified source datastream ID.
 For example, to generate or regenerate all the derivatives based on the OBJ datastream, you would issue the following command:

 `drush islandora_datastream_crud_generate_derivatives --user=admin --source_dsid=OBJ --pid_file=/tmp/regenerate_derivatives_for_these_objects.txt`